 - Instructions have been provided to our clients about how they should respond if they experience flu like symptoms and a COVID-19 shelter plan has been implemented to safely house survivors.

-Articles on COVID-19 and Domestic Violence featuring YWCA Glendale:
+Articles on COVID-19 and Domestic Violence featuring YWCA Glendale and Pasadena:

 Resources for Survivors compiled by the National Health Resource Center on Domestic Violence at Futures Without Violence: